Lower Extremities

 AP Weight-Bearing Hips–Knees–Ankles

-- Medial malleoli positioned 20 cm apart (or actual spacing measured and documented if not possible)
+- Adjustments: Medial malleoli spaced approximately 20 cm apart (or measured and documented if not possible).

 - Hips (proximal)